gisler/RPhosFate/README.md

 ## Installation

 A [CRAN](https://cran.r-project.org/) release is planned in the near future.
-Until then, a Windows binary package built for [Microsoft R Open](https://mran.microsoft.com/release-history) 3.5.3 is nonetheless available from a [`drat`](https://github.com/eddelbuettel/drat) repository.
+Until then, a Windows binary package built for R 4.1.2 is nonetheless available from a [`drat`](https://github.com/eddelbuettel/drat) repository.
 It can be installed along with its most important dependencies via the following command:

 ``` r
 install.packages(